Browse by Medical Category

-Stoeckle Center Seminars, Lectures, and Programs
+Stoeckle Center Education Programs: Seminars, Lectures, Rounds, Conferences, and more.

 The Crimson Care Collaborative (CCC), Harvard’s first student-faculty collaborative practice, was started in 2009 by Harvard Medical School students, faculty from the Massachusetts General Hospital, and support from the Stoeckle Center.